 On the Azerbaijani side, the primary road connecting 17 villages in the Gadabay rayon to the regional center passes through the Artsvashen exclave.
 Opting for an alternative route would require village residents to travel over 130 kilometers to reach the center of Gadabay.

-Border villages
+Border Villages

 The northern border villages are at the center of another contentious issue.
 In the 1990s, Armenia gained military control over four Azerbaijani villages near the northern border: Baghanis Ayrim, Kheyrimli, Ashaghy Askipara, and Gyzylhajili.